Immersions of directed graphs in tournaments: Introduction

 Erd\H{o}s and Burr~\cite{burr1975magnitude} conjectured that subdivisions of graphs in which each subdivision path is of length at least $2$, have a Ramsey number which is linear in the number of vertices.
 Alon~\cite{Alon} resolved this in $1994$, showing that every graph on $n$ vertices in which no two vertices of degree at least $3$ are adjacent has Ramsey number at most $Cn$.
 Later, Alon, Krivelevich and Sudakov~\cite{AlonKrivSudak} proved a stronger density-type result for complete graphs, showing that every $n$-vertex graph with at least $\varepsilon n^2$ edges must contain the $1$-subdivision of a complete graph on $c(\varepsilon) \sqrt{n}$ vertices which proves an old conjecture of Erd\H{o}s.
 Very recently, Dragani\'c, Munh\'a Correia, Sudakov and Yuster~\cite{Draganicetal} proved an analogous Ramsey-type result in the tournament setting.
 Namely, that every tournament on at least $(2+o(1))k^2$ vertices must contain a $1$-subdivision of a transitive tournament on $k$ vertices, which is tight up to a factor of $4$.
 In our main result, we prove a similar statement for immersions.

-Indeed, we show that every tournament on at least $Ck$ vertices must contain a $1$-immersion of a transitive tournament on $k$ vertices.
+We recall a couple of definitions first.
+As is the case with subdivisions, for an immersion $I$ of $G$, we call the original vertices of $G$ the \emph{branch} vertices of $I$.
+A \emph{strong} immersion is an immersion where none of the internal vertices in paths between branch vertices are themselves branch vertices.

 \begin{theorem} There exists a constant $C>0$ such that all tournaments $T$ on $Ck$ vertices contain a strong $1$-immersion of a transitive tournament on $k$ vertices. \end{theorem}